Close Menu

 Rather than a simple love triangle structure, Romantics Anonymous has a love square.
 As the recipient of her unrequited crush, Hiro (Jin Akanishi) has a quiet energy and sex appeal that makes him almost the perfect counterpart to Hana.
 Yet, with every attempt to make her feelings known, destiny seemingly intervenes (and makes it nigh impossible for the two to connect fully).
 While we don’t get enough time with him, Jin Akanishi makes the most of his time with Hiro and makes a memorable enough impact.

 As the fourth component of the square, the therapist Irene (Yuri Nakamura) gets much more screentime.
-What makes her role so fascinating is that we’re allowed to see the more human side to therapists that the public might not always get to see.
-Therapists are, in fact, people, and we get to see Irene make mistakes, be messy and awkward, and embark on her own mini journey into self-discovery.
+What makes her role so fascinating is that we’re allowed to witness the more human side to therapists that the public might not always get to see.
+Therapists are, in fact, people.
+We watch as Irene makes mistakes, is messy and awkward, and embarks on her own mini journey into self-discovery.
 If anything, her arc shows us that sometimes love isn’t what we need.
 Sometimes, we need to focus on healing first.

 And healing is a big part of what makes Romantics Anonymous more than just a standard romance series.
 While the love story is the draw here, there are bigger obstacles for Sosuke and Hana to overcome.
 For them to grow, they need to address what they fear.
 What the series does best here is demonstrate that growth and healing don’t need to be done alone, which is something I’m sure many (including myself) have likely struggled with in the healing process.
 However, with the right support group, you can move mountains.